EnigmaCurry/d.rymcg.tech/_terminal/nix/README.md

 ```

 You will be asked to enter the SSH connection information for the
-docker host that this container will *manage* (*not* the docker server
+Docker host that this container will *manage* (*not* intended to be
-it is *deployed* on.)
-This will be used to automatically create the
+the same docker server it is *deployed* on.)
+This information will be
-ssh config and docker context (clients only).
+used to automatically create the ssh config and docker context
+(clients only).

 ## Build